-On the day and hour appointed, the Grand Master and his Officers, or the Master and Officers of any private Lodge authorised by the Grand Master for that purpose, meet in a convenient room; and, when properly clothed, walk in procession to the Lodge-room; where, the usual ceremonies being observed, the Lodge is opened by the Grand Master, or Master in the chair, in all the Degrees of the Order.
+of the Order.
 After a short prayer, an ode in honour of Masonry is sung.
-The Grand Master, or Master in the chair, is informed by the Grand Secretary, or his locum tenens, 'That the Brethren then present [naming them], being duly instructed in the mysteries of the Art, desire to be formed into the new Lodge, under the Grand Master's patronage; that a dispensation has been granted to them for the purpose; and that by virtue of this authority they had assembled as regular Masons, and duly recorded their proceedings.'
-The petition is read, as is also the dispensation, and the warrant or charter of constitution, which had been granted in consequence of it.
-The minutes of the new Lodge, while under dispensation, are likewise read, and, being approved, are declared to be regular, valid, and constitutional.
+The Grand Master, or Master in the chair, is informed by the Grand Secretery, or his locum tenens, "That the Brethren then present [naming them], being duly instructed in the mysteries of the Art, desire to be formed into the new Lodge, under the Grand Master's patronage; that a dispensation has been granted to them for the purpose; and that by virtue of this authority they had assembled as regular Masons, and duly recorded their proceedings."
+The petition is read, as is also the dispensation, and the warrant or charter of constitution, which had been granted in consequence of The minutes of the new Lodge, while under dispensation, are likewise read, and, being approved, are declared to be regular, valid, and constitutional.
 The Grand Master, or Master in the chair, then takes the warrant in his hand, and requests the Brethren of the new Lodge publicly to signify their approbation or disapprobation of the Officers who are nominated in the warrant to preside over them.
 This being signified accordingly, an anthem is sung, and an oration on the nature and design of the Institution is delivered.